 In 2011, we launched a major appeal to raise £2.2M for our new chemotherapy and day treatment unit.
-We did not have a CRM and fundraising system so it was clear - to maximise the success of our appeal - the time had come to look at the charity database market.
+We did not have a CRM and fundraising system so it was clear - to maximise the success of our appeal - it was time to look at the charity database market.

 Why did you choose Harlequin?

-We liked Harlequin as it is a family business and demonstrates a core set of values in how it operates.
+We liked Harlequin as it is a family business with a core set of values in how it operates.
 They care about their customers and are dedicated to what they do.
 Also, the software came highly recommended by other hospital charities; it is user-friendly with good functionality and integrates with the Harlequin Charitable Accounting system.
-We did look at the other major systems but the costs were prohibitive.
 I think it is unquestionable that Harlequin CRM is the best value for money and best fit for any SME charity.

 How do you use the software?

-Our Harlequin CRM system has a live link to Harlequin Charitable Accounting, which we also rolled out in 2011.
-We are able to manage with absolute confidence our 90 separate department and ward funds.
+Our Harlequin CRM system has a live link to Harlequin Charitable Accounting.
+We manage with absolute confidence our 90 separate department and ward funds.
 We also process Gift Aid claims more easily.
-The core CRM functionality enables us to nurture donor relationships and log all donation history and communications.
-We can also manage our grant applications and legacies.
-With the Promotional Items tool we trace and track collection tins and buckets.
-For our Appeals, we use the in-built Campaigns functionality to keep track of income streams against our overall target.
-We can report on progress and analyse data.
-We also have the Events module, which helps with the organisation and promotion of our Scrumptious Croyde Trail, a 10 mile event that attracts 300 participants.
-We also have our annual Big Purple Day.
+The CRM functionality enables us to nurture donor relationships and log all donation history and communications.
+We also manage grant applications and legacies.
+With the Promotional Items tool we track collection tins and buckets.
+For Appeals, we use the in-built Campaigns functionality to keep track of income streams against our overall target.
+We report on progress and analyse data.
+We also have the Events module, which helps with the organisation of our Scrumptious Croyde Trail, a 10 mile event that attracts 300 participants, and our annual Big Purple Day.